-In addition to support from the taxpayers, three doctors contributed greatly to the turnaround of the hospital were all University of Washington graduates with hometown ties.
-Dr. Robert Closson was a 1974 Colfax High graduate.
-Dr. Robert Tulin taught science classes at Colfax High before entering medical school.
-With Dr. Bryan Johnson, a 1978 Colfax High school graduate, they all helped to turn the fate of the hospital from near closure in 1987 to a "Top 100 Benchmark Hospital for 1994 and 1995.
+In addition to support from the taxpayers, three doctors contributed greatly to the turnaround of the hospital all with hometown ties.
+Dr. Robert Closson, a 1974 Colfax High School graduate; Dr. Robert Tulin who taught science classes at Colfax High School before entering medical school; and Dr. Bryan Johnson, a 1978 Colfax High School graduate.
+All three of them helped to turn the fate of the hospital from near closure in 1987 to a Top 100 Benchmark Hospital in 1994 and 1995.
 It was during this timeframe that the hospital took on the dba Whitman Hospital and Medical Center.